hmslima/sambahsacompletegrammar/sambahsa.md

-**The man buys the car:** In this case “the man” is the *subject* of the sentence because it's him who is *doing* the action, which in this case is the buying; and “the car” is the *direct object* of the sentence, because of it's the car that is*suffering* the action, it's being affected directly by the verb.
+**The man buys the car:** In this case “the man” is the *subject* of the sentence because it's him who is *doing* the action, which in this case is the buying; and “the car” is the *direct object* of the sentence, because of it's the car that is*suffering* the action, it's being *directly affected* by the verb.
 Look the sentences below:

 **I eat tomato –** “I” ([]{#anchor-92}subject), “tomato” ([]{#anchor-93}direct object)